meken/cloud-hackathons/hacks/adk-intro/README.md

 ## Introduction

 Welcome to Luminaverse!
 In this universe we have a new generation of super-heroes and they're a bit overwhelmed by the amount of information they need to go through to help the citizens of the world.
 The information flood comes from different intelligence organizations, news reports, social media chatter, and direct alerts from allies.
 It's impossible for a human, or even a super-hero, to monitor everything 24/7.
-They need a system that can not only spot a crisis but also understand its context to avoid sending the wrong hero to the (or any hero at all) to a false alarm.
+They need a system that can not only spot a crisis but also understand its context to avoid sending the wrong hero (or any hero at all) to a false alarm.

 So our objective is to build an intelligent filter for global alerts, helping our super heroes to decide whom to send for which threats and we'll use AI Agents for this purpose.